About Us

 What’s our impact?

 As a theatre company dedicated to purposeful action, our commitment extends beyond the stage to actively engage with both our audience and the broader community.
-We invest time and effort in nurturing meaningful partnerships with a diverse array of organizations, venues, and initiatives.
-Through these collaborations, we aim to create spaces for dialogue and reflection, where voices often marginalized or overlooked can be heard and valued.
+We invest time and effort in nurturing meaningful partnerships with a diverse array of organisations, venues, and initiatives such as post-show Q&A panels, interactive workshops and pre and post show experiences.

 ↳ A Q&A panel after the opening night of When The Light Leaves